Westside MMA Options

 Muay Thai Series Level 2 brings more complex concepts with Dutch Kickboxing, Filipino Boxing, and Muay Thai.
 We do much more Filipino Boxing offensive defense and we institute sparring in this level.
 We work on defensive rounds, as well.

-Drills include the Ajarn Chai punch count (Scott’s Muay Thai teacher from Thailand and found of the World Thai Boxing Association) and the Ramon Dekkers 15 count.
+Drills include the Ajarn Chai punch count (Scott’s Muay Thai teacher from Thailand and founder of the World Thai Boxing Association).

 Learn to fight like this: